tqtezos/stablecoin/docs/specification.md

 - The current owner retains his priveleges up until `accept_ownership` is called.

 - Can be called multiple times, each call replaces pending owner with the new one.
-Note, that if proposed owner is the same as the current one, then the call is simply invalidated.
+Note, that if proposed owner is the same as the current one, then the pending owner is simply invalidated.

 **get_owner**